NeatFastro/declarative_text_form_field/README.md

     -   Because `DeclarativeTextFormField` is bound to `_name`, it automatically updates to show the new text.

 This demonstrates the declarative, two-way data flow without any manual controller management.

+---

+This open-source package is proudly maintained by [Statelysoft](https://statelysoft.com).
+If you're looking to build a high-quality application, we'd be happy to help.